onemli1/SWE-573-SpringSemesterProject/README.md

 This website is designed as a platform where people can share what they want to teach each other.The expectation of students is their unsupressed eagerness to learn.
 The website do not contain any payment or credit system.

-There will be also an event option to make people meet and share some funny time.

 To get the source code on your local machine, you can use
 ```git init``` command, and then ```https://github.com/onemli1/SWE-573-SpringSemesterProject.git``` command.